Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - Does not have an ability to group widgets by their types (base/common).
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
 - Requires updating a Dart version to 2.12.0 or higher.
-- It's not so popular (has only a few stars on GitHub).

 3. [Dashbook](https://pub.dev/packages/dashbook)